Syizuril/CheatJetpackGTA/Readme.md

 *   To use a different property name for a key, annotate that property with the `@Json` annotation and the JSON key name.

 # **Loading and Displaying Images from Internet**

+*   To simplify the process of managing images, use the [Glide library](https://github.com/bumptech/glide) to download, buffer, decode, and cache images in your app.
+*   Glide needs two things to load an image from the internet: the URL of an image, and an `ImageView` object to put the image in.
+To specify these options, use the `load()` and `into()` methods with Glide.
+*   [Binding adapters](https://developer.android.com/topic/libraries/data-binding/binding-adapters) are extension methods that sit between a view and that view's bound data.
+Binding adapters provide custom behavior when the data changes, for example, to call Glide to load an image from a URL into an `ImageView`.
+*   Binding adapters are extension methods annotated with the `@BindingAdapter` annotation.
+*   To add options to the Glide request, use the `apply()` method.
+For example, use `apply()` with `placeholder()` to specify a loading drawable, and use `apply()` with `error()` to specify an error drawable.
+*   To produce a grid of images, use a `RecyclerView` with a `GridLayoutManager`.
+*   To update the list of properties when it changes, use a binding adapter between the `RecyclerView` and the layout.